nemanjan00/rf-basics/pres_easy.md

 * You can extract that oscillation from sum of a lot of oscillations

+* Antenna is a filter

+* Frequency response

 ## Modulation

 * How do we encode useful data in oscillation